Korean International School of Hong Kong

-School structure and curriculum
+School structure

-The Korean International School is divided into two sections based on medium of instruction: the Korean section teaches in Korean, while the international section teaches in English.
-The school's chief operating officer is Byun Chang Suk.
-Each section has its own principal; Christopher Chadwick is the principal of the English section.
+The Korean International School (or sometimes referred to as 'KIS') is divided into two sections based on medium of instruction: the Korean section teaches in Korean, while the international section teaches in English.
+The school's chairman is Mr YK Tak.
+Each section has its own principal; Mr Daniel Hilton is the principal of the International section, and SONG, Byeong Geun is the principal of the Korean section.

 It is one of the few overseas Korean educational institutions which also accepts non-Korean students.
 As of 2013, it enrolled 560 students.
 Roughly 5% of its ₩4 billion operating budget is subsidized by the South Korean government.

-Of the Korean students, who make up roughly 70% of the student body, 65% are the children of permanent residents.
+The school is private school, that has no capital levy or compulsory debentures requirements for student applications.

+Curriculum

-The School follows the British National Curriculum as authorized by Cambridge International Examinations (CIE).
+The school follows the British National Curriculum as authorized by Cambridge International Examinations (CIE).
 It is a certified member of CIE's Primary Programme, with access to the wealth of support resources produced by CIE.
 The English Second Language Programme also follows CIE's programs of study with students sitting external exams offered at the British Council.

+The International section, consists of three programmes: Primary (Reception to Year 6) for ages 4–11, Secondary (Year 7–13) for ages 12–18, and Springboard (SEN) for ages 6–18.

+The Primary programme offers the thematic units from the International Early Years Curriculum (IEYC) for Reception and International Primary Curriculum (IPC) for Year 1 to 6.
+The Secondary programme from Year 7 to 13 offers the curriculum developed by Cambridge Assessment International Education, AQA and Pearson BTEC.
+The Springboard SEN programme offers support for children who have mild to moderate learning disabilities.

+Houses and point system

+The school follows a traditional 'house' feature in British schools which exists to provide pastoral care and healthy competition between the students of each four houses.
+Students are allocated into 4 Houses.
+These are named after different animals (Leopard Cat, Red Fox, Black Kite and Fin Whale) in primary and four houses in secondary, named after the elements (Earth, Fire, Wind, Water).
+There is also Metal for the Senior Leadership Team (SLT) of the school.
+Prior to 2023, the houses for primary were Cougars, Eagles, Lions and Pandas, and Apollo and Artemis for secondary.
+Throughout the academic year, teachers award points to students for effort, good behavior, school representation, and sports achievement.
+These points are tallied up each month to determine the "House of the Month" reward.
+At the end of the year, there is a final competition to announce the "Winning House".